About Mayzart

 More Creative Interests

-My other creative interests (that I may or may not be working on at any given time) include: novel writing and character/world building for stories, crafts like origami, paper mache, and clay sculpting, 3D printing, stop motion animation, hand-drawn traditional animation, making/playing music on the piano and guitar, making music electronically, game design, app/program design, and UX design.
+My other creative interests (that I may or may not be working on at any given time) include: novel writing and character/world building for stories, paper mache and other crafts, 3D printing, stop motion animation, hand-drawn traditional animation, making/playing music on the piano and guitar, making music electronically, game design, app/program design, and UX design.

 Other Interests